-While retaining walls (Code G04) are useful for hill side stabilisation, Reinforced soil structures (Code G05) are recommended for valley side construction.
+\ While Retaining Walls (Code G04) are useful for hill side stabilisation, Reinforced soil structures (Code G05) are recommended for valley side construction.
 Mechanically Stabilised Earth Walls (Code G05a) are useful for locations where formation has breached and there is limitation on hill side cutting due to RoW or vulnerable slope on hill side.
 Reinforced wall shoring (Code G05b) is suitable at places with excessive settlement and where sufficient foundation width is not available.
+In case of valley side being a water front structure, either of the two (i.e., retaining wall or reinforced soil structure) may be used depending upon the site conditions.
+In such cases, however, reinforced soil structure shall be designed as a submerged structure (IS 18591) and it may need to be combined with River Training Works (Code G08).

-- The provision of bally benching shall be suggested in the locations situated in the areas having annual rainfall greater than 3000 mm.
-Reinforcing material shall be indigenous and readily available. - 1.
+- \\ The provision of bally benching should be recommended for locations where indigenous reinforcing materials are readily available and where there is no presence of moderate to heavy subsoil seepage water pressure or water springs. - 1.
 If affected slope mass comprises of combination of exposed debris and rock surface, in those cases, investigation and design shall be combination of each slope type. - 2.
 Provision of Off-loading shall be suggested as the per site requirement. - 3.
 For site having high seepage water and installation of semi perforated pipe seems to be ineffective and there is no RoW restriction, in those cases, grout curtain (G02b) on uphill side may be suggested.